H. Conrad Cunningham

 inorder (Node l v r) xs =

-inorder l (v : inorder r xs)
+inorder l (v : inorder r xs)inorder builds list of

 values from right using cons

-What is time complexity of flatten' t
+What is time complexity of flatten' t?

-Reduce tree of values to value using associative operation
+treeFoldReduce tree of values to value using associative operation

-Values only at leaves
+TreeValues only at leaves

 Infix constructor :^: